Henry Rodolph Davies: Early military career

+First World War

 On the outbreak of the First World War in the summer of 1914, the battalion was based at Aldershot and was mobilised as part of the 5th Brigade, 2nd Division, in the British Expeditionary Force (BEF).
-Davies remained in command of the battalion through the first campaigns on the Western Front, until promoted to the temporary rank of brigadier general in February 1915 (his permanent rank of lieutenant colonel was advanced to colonel in September of that year) to take command of the 3rd Infantry Brigade from Richard Butler.
+Davies remained in command of the battalion through the first early campaigns on the Western Front, including the Battle of Mons and the subsequent Great Retreat and the First Battle of Ypres.

+He was CO of the battalion until promoted to the temporary rank of brigadier general in February 1915 (his permanent rank of lieutenant colonel was advanced to colonel in September of that year) to take command of the 1st Division's 3rd Infantry Brigade from Richard Butler.
+He served as the brigade's general officer commanding (GOC) during heavy fighting at the Battle of Neuve Chapelle and at the Battle of Aubers Ridge and at the Battle of Loos later in the year.
+In June 1916 he was made a Companion of the Order of the Bath (CB).
+Later that same year, he led his brigade during the Battle of the Somme, specifically during the heavy fighting at Bazentin Ridge and High Wood.

-He remained with the brigade throughout 1915 and 1916 until he was transferred to command the 33rd Infantry Brigade in the 11th (Northern) Division in 1917.
-In May of that year, after Major General Archibald Ritchie, the division's general officer commanding (GOC), was wounded, Davies took command of the division.
+He remained with the 3rd Brigade until he was transferred to the 33rd Infantry Brigade, part of the 11th (Northern) Division, as its new GOC in March 1917.
+In May of that year, after Major General Archibald Ritchie, the division's GOC, was wounded, Davies took command of the division.
 He served as the division's GOC throughout 1917 and into 1918.
 It was in September of that year, during the Hundred Days Offensive, where Davies was wounded in action, as the divisional diary records:

 Arras.
 Major-General H. R. Davies, C.B., Cmd. the Division, was wounded while going round one of the forward companies, and was evacuated to C.C.S.

-After returning to his command the following month, he continued to lead the 11th until the armistice of 11 November 1918 and relinquished command when it was demobilised in 1919, by which time Davies' rank of major general was made permanent in January of that year.
-During the war, Davies was mentioned in despatches eight times and rose rapidly in rank, from a lieutenant colonel to major general.
+After returning to his command the following month, he continued to lead the 11th until the Armistice of 11 November 1918 and relinquished command when it was demobilised in 1919, by which time Davies' rank of major general was made permanent in January of that year.

+During the war, Davies was mentioned in despatches eight times and rose rapidly in rank, from a lieutenant colonel to major general in just three years.

+Eighteen Old Etonian generals revisit Eton, May 1919.
+Major General Davies stands in the middle row, third from the right.

+Post-war and final years

-After the end of the war, Davies commanded the reformed 49th (West Riding) Division in the Territorial Army (TA) before he retired from the army in 1923.
-He was invested as a Companion of the Order of the Bath.
+After the end of the war, Davies, awarded the Croix de Guerre in August 1919, returned to the UK and commanded the reformed 49th (West Riding) Division in the Territorial Army (TA) from June 1919 before relinquishing it due to his retirement from the army in June 1923.

 He died on 4 January 1950, at the age of 84 years.